aaylafetzer/CS-1050-001/README.md

 # CS-1050-001

-This repository contains all of my code for the CS-1050-001
+This repository contains all of my code for the CS-1050-001 course.

 ## Other Students